KRISHNACHAUDHARI10/Techfixer/README.md

 # TechFixer
 TechFixer is a modern web platform that connects users with certified electricians for all types of electrical services.
-From quick fixes to full installations, TechFixer ensures reliability, convenience, and secure transactions.
+From quick fixes to full installations, TechFixer ensures reliability, convenience, and secure transactions

 🚀 Features:
 🛠 Online Booking System – Users can easily schedule appointments with professional electricians.